Bain Capital: Bain and the 2000s buy-out boom

 In 2004 a consortium comprising KKR, Bain Capital, and real estate development company Vornado Realty Trust announced the $6.6 billion acquisition of Toys "R" Us, the toy retailer.
 A month earlier, Cerberus Capital Management, made a $5.5 billion offer for both the toy and baby supplies businesses.
 The Toys 'R' Us buyout was one of the largest in several years.
 Following this transaction, by the end of 2004 and in 2005, major buyouts were once again becoming common and market observers were stunned by the leverage levels and financing terms obtained by financial sponsors in their buyouts.

 The following year, in 2005, Bain was one of seven private equity firms involved in the buyout of SunGard in a transaction valued at $11.3 billion.
-Bain's partners in the acquisition were Silver Lake Partners, TPG Capital, Goldman Sachs Capital Partners, Kohlberg Kravis Roberts, Providence Equity Partners, and Blackstone Group.
+Bain's partners in the acquisition were Silver Lake Partners, TPG Capital, Goldman Sachs Alternatives, KKR, Providence Equity Partners, and Blackstone.
 This represented the largest leveraged buyout completed since the takeover of RJR Nabisco at the end of the 1980s, leveraged buyout boom.
 Also, at the time of its announcement, SunGard would be the largest buyout of a technology company in history, a distinction it would cede to the buyout of Freescale Semiconductor.
 The SunGard transaction is also notable in the number of firms involved in the transaction, the largest club deal completed to that point.
 The involvement of seven firms in the consortium was criticized by investors in private equity who considered cross-holdings among firms to be generally unattractive.

 Bain led the buyout of Dunkin' Brands for $2.4 billion in 2005.

 Bain led a consortium, together with The Carlyle Group and Thomas H. Lee Partners to acquire Dunkin' Brands.
 The private equity firms paid $2.425 billion in cash for the parent company of Dunkin' Donuts and Baskin-Robbins in December 2005.